edge-video-services/ekya/README.md

 At the core of Ekya is the Thief Scheduler, which operates by stealing small resource chunks from a selected job and reallocating them to a more promising job.
 The thief scheduler obtains information about the "promise" of a job through the micro-profiling mechanism, which runs each retraining job for a short duration to estimate it's future performance.

 This architecture diagram highlights the flow of data in Ekya.
-More details can be found in our NSDI 2022 paper available [here](https://github.com/edge-video-services/ekya/raw/main/assets/Ekya_nsdi22_camready.pdf).
+More details can be found in our [USENIX NSDI 2022](https://www.usenix.org/conference/nsdi22) paper available [here](https://aka.ms/ekya-paper).

 <p align="center">
     <img src="https://i.imgur.com/ng1jLsS.png" width="500">